Electric Feel: Music videos

 Two videos have been released for this song.

 The music video, which was nominated for Best Art Direction at the 2008 MTV Video Music Awards, is often described as an ecstasy or acid trip, while some argue it as being a depiction of Sodom and Gomorrah.
 Pitchfork Media described the video as "a krazy, kandy-kolored, loud neon thingamajig video."

 Another music video features an appearance by The Rock-afire Explosion.
 The Rock-afire Explosion was an animatronic animal band that played in Showbiz Pizza Place and Circus Pizza in the 1980s and 1990s.
 In the beginning of the video, two individuals with white and black painted faces can be seen stirring a pot, and later in the video dancing.
 These are Abby Fuller and Rafael Pulido, who starred in Jon Salmon's amateur music video, dancing and singing along to MGMT's "Kids".

 The video depicts the band members and various people, cartoon characters, The Rock-afire Explosion, and animal-people partying in the middle of the Tikal jungle.
-They take the moon from the sky, cut it open, and paint themselves in a neon ooze emitting from it.
-Then put it back in the sky.
-During the closing sequence, the members of MGMT get on motorbikes (late 1970s Honda CB400Ts) and drive into the moon, which then explodes, causing a rain of neon colors to fall on the dancing people.
+They take the Moon from the sky, cut it open, and paint themselves in a neon ooze emitting from it.
+They then put it back in the sky.
+During the closing sequence, the members of MGMT get on motorbikes (late 1970s Honda CB400Ts) and drive into the Moon, which then explodes, causing a rain of neon colors to fall on the dancing people.

 The YouTube video has received over 150 million views.